 - Apps for students

-Exams are changing – linear subjects are end-loaded, so final A-Level grades will depend on the results in the summer exams.
+All A-Level subjects now have linear exams.
+This means the courses are end-loaded, so final A-Level grades will depend on the results in the Year 13 summer exams.
 Everyone is in the same boat.
-Students will do as well as they would have done under the old system, in relation to the rest of thier year group, provided they work hard and don’t panic.
-The government/exam boards don’t want the new system to fail, and universities/employers still need to fill places!
+Students will do as well as the rest of their year group, provided they work hard, don’t leave revision too late, and don’t panic.
+Remember, universities and employers still need to fill places!

 Year 13's - Make time to revise Year 12 content as well as Year 13.
 Revise Year 12 content first, while Year 13 content is still being taught.
 Start over Easter to give yourself plenty of time.
 You will need to work out for yourself how to balance your different subjects, but don’t neglect the topics you don’t want to tackle!
 Use the blank revision timetable provided to ensure you cover everything.